 Since 2009, the HandsOnSports Foundation has made it their mission to provide positive environments, education, and opportunity for at-risk youth through the global sport of soccer.

 The HandsOnSports Foundation was founded by Otto Orf, a retired professional soccer player of 21 years who played the last 17 years with the Cleveland Crunch/Force.
 He was the goalkeeper for seven years with the United States Men’s National Futsal Team.
-Otto has an Urban Soccer Coaching certificate and is an assistant coach for the U.S. Mens National Team.
+Otto has an Urban Soccer Coaching certificate and is an assistant coach for the U.S. Mens Futsal National Team.

 VISION